Ryaxwn7/SafeGym/results/2026-06-13-ppo-baseline/RESULTS.md

 The 50k cost-penalty PPO run did not outperform random.
 It is retained as a useful negative result: a short PPO run with a naive cost penalty is not enough to produce a reliable safe policy in this environment.

-For the course project, the key conclusion is that a learned PPO policy can improve reward while increasing true safety cost.
-This motivates the next SafeDreamer/world-model stage: evaluate whether a safety-aware world model can reduce true cost without relying only on task reward.
+For the course project, PPO is auxiliary context rather than the main comparison target.
+The key takeaway is that reward optimization alone can increase true safety cost.
+The main project question is now whether SafeDreamer remains safe when its observations or safety-cost signals are attacked.

 ## Outputs